hashicorp/terraform-provider-azurerm/website/docs/r/api_management_api_tag.html.markdown

 * `api_id` - (Required) The ID of the API Management API.
 Changing this forces a new API Management API Tag to be created.

-* `name` - (Required) The name which should be used for this API Management API Tag.
+* `tag_name` - (Required) The name of the tag.
+It must be known in the API Management instance.
 Changing this forces a new API Management API Tag to be created.

----

-* `display_name` - (Optional) The display name of the API Management API Tag.

 ## Attributes Reference